-Quality improvement allows the Section of Transition Medicine to continuously study, revise, and improve the methods of delivery of care and support for young adults transitioning out of pediatric care.
-Handoff processes, referral systems, paper-versus-electronic data transmission, case management conferences, and more are part of the support system such a patient will require.
+Quality improvement and research projects allow the Section of Transition Medicine to continuously study, revise, and improve the methods for delivery of care and support for young adults transitioning out of pediatric care.
+Handoff processes, referral systems, paper-versus-electronic data transmission, and case management conferences are part of the support system necessary to quality of care.
 Focus groups with patients and providers are scheduled year-round to get their feedback through surveys and assessments.
 This allows the section's caregivers to deliver highly specialized and individualized plans for a patient's clinical self-management.
-The data the section retrieves remains current and extremely detailed so that every patient who is aged into the care of the Section of Transition Medicine will receive exactly the right highly specialized regimen of contacts, goals and schedules, so as to make their transition into self-care seamless and painless.

 The faculty within the Section of Transition Medicine have partnerships with the American Academy of Developmental Medicine and Dentistry (AADMD), Health Resources and Services Administration (HRSA), Texas Council for Developmental Disabilities (TCDD), and the WITH Foundation (Working for Inclusive and Transformative Healthcare).
 These partnerships help fund and support research activity dedicated to improving delivery of care and quality of life to individuals with developmental disabilities.